Selena Gomez Dons Denim Overalls And Goes Barefoot To Feed Ducks Following Rehab Stint

 Selena Gomez was out Friday in a suburb of Los Angeles wearing denim overalls.
-She was out eating lunch with friends and stopped by a local park to afterwards just days after completing a stint in rehab for depression and anxiety.
+She was out eating lunch with friends and stopped by a local park afterward, just days after completing a stint in rehab for depression and anxiety.

-Daily Mail reports that Selena Gomez had on Wrangler High-Rise Bell Bottom Overalls.
+Daily Mail reported that Selena Gomez had on Wrangler High-Rise Bell Bottom Overalls.
 According to the report, the exact overalls are currently sold out.

 Gomez also wore a white camisole underneath and completed the 70s-inspired look with a pair of brown suede mules.
 The singer carried a round Louis Vuitton-monogrammed purse.
 She accessorized the look with a pair of gold hoop earrings.